 A Book Review Of Every Day By David Levithan

 Imagine going to bed as a 34-year-old Sicilian-American book blogger, wine enthusiast, and yogi extraordinaire and waking up as a Jonas Brother.

-Or, imagine going to bed as a Hillary-loving, tree-hugging, Me Too Movement, carrot-crunching activist who majored in history and understands the Holocaust and waking up as Donald Trump.
+Or, imagine going to bed as a Hillary-loving, tree-hugging, Me Too Movement, carrot-crunching activist who majored in history and understands the Holocaust but waking up as Donald Trump.

 Add in some romance, and you pretty much have Every Day by David Levithan.
 Well, this comparison is actually a tad shallow.
 David Levithan is on a mission to explore humanity at its core whereas I am just thinking up nightmare scenarios.

-Levithan’s Every Day is the perfect adult and teen read in honor of Pride month.
-Don’t forget the recent February arrival of Every Day to the big screen, which I still need to see.
+Levithan’s Every Day is the perfect adult and teen read in honor of Pride.
+Don’t forget the arrival of Every Day to the big screen.
 After my last post on Great LGBT Books for Teens, I had to review another Levithan title.
 As Anthony Bourdain was my travel idol, Levithan is my LGBT+ young adult lit superhero.